 The permanent and visiting exhibits in Atlanta display captivating exhibits to draw you in, but the special programming they offer will win you over.
 High Museum of Art hosts a number of city-celebrated programs, including Friday night lectures and live music, monthly free family programming, open studio time for teens and a host of free events on the Sifly Piazza.
 Michael C Carlos, a museum of ancient art, provides monthly story time for children, workshops for teachers, film screenings, workshops for older children and more.

-Center for Puppetry Arts’ museum reopens in November, expanded to include interactive exhibits with The Jim Henson Collection of puppets, as well as an immersive global puppetry encounter.
-While under construction, performances, workshops and films will still continue to run.
+Celebrate Civil Rights with Martin Luther King, Jr at his home and at the Center for Civil and Human Rights, which is one of 100 stops on the new US Civil Rights Trail.
 Also greatly anticipated is the opening of the new exhibit at Fernbank Museum of Natural History.
 Eight acres of all-new experiences set in the natural woodlands adjacent to the Museum will feature family-friendly and inspiring ways to explore and enjoy nature.

-Whether you prefer history, art, special programming or something altogether different, Atlanta’s museums will impress and delight you.
+Whether you prefer history, art, special programming or something altogether different, the Museums in Atlanta will impress and delight you.